 - brain damage

 Recovery depends on how quickly you get medical help.
 Huffing refrigerant chemicals can result in significant brain and lung damage.
-According to the National Institutes of Health, those who survive past 72 hours have the best chance of making a full recovery (NIH, 2011).
+The effects vary from person to person.
+This damage is not reversible even after the person stops abusing inhalants.

-Limiting access by keeping containers out of reach of children and attaching a lock to the appliances that use these types of chemicals can help prevent abuse.
+To help prevent abuse, limit access to these chemicals by keeping containers out of reach of children and attaching a lock to the appliances that use them.
+It’s also very important to educate adolescents, parents, teachers, doctors, and other service providers about the dangers and health risks of inhalant use.
 School and community-based education programs have shown great reduction in abuse.

 Published By: Healthline Networks, Inc.